ericnantel/learn-vim/learn-vim-course-1.md

 ## Vim Navigation (5/5)

 To jump cursor on the page:
+* Press 'CTRL' + 'b' to jump up 1 page
+* Press 'CTRL' + 'f' to jump down 1 page
-* Press 'CTRL' + 'u' to jump up
+* Press 'CTRL' + 'u' to jump up half page
-* Press 'CTRL' + 'd' to jump down
+* Press 'CTRL' + 'd' to jump down half page
-* Press 'SHIFT' + 'm' to jump middle
+* Press 'SHIFT' + 'm' to jump middle of page

 To scroll without moving the cursor:
-* Press 'CTRL' + 'e' to scroll down
+* Press 'CTRL' + 'e' to scroll down by 1 line
-* Press 'CTRL' + 'y' to scroll up
+* Press 'CTRL' + 'y' to scroll up by 1 line

 ---